Youngkin: 7 million received at least one COVID vaccine in Virginia - NewsBreak

 “Over seven million Virginians have received a COVID-19 vaccine dose, an incredible milestone in our path towards normalcy and demonstrates that Virginia is leading in the fight against COVID-19, once again.
 I will continue to encourage everyone to get the vaccine, as it’s the best method to prevent serious illness from the virus,” said Youngkin.
 “While I’ve been a strong advocate of getting the vaccine and boosters, I will not mandate it.
 I’m pleased that over 80% of Virginians have made an individual decision to get the vaccine.”

-The seven million representing 81.5% of the Commonwealth’s total population and out of the adult population — those who are 18 years of age or older — 92.4% have been vaccinated at least once.
-Over two million Virginians have received a booster or third dose of the vaccine.From COVID waves to a COVID freefall: Has the DMV rounded the corner in the pandemic?
+The seven million representing 81.5% of the commonwealth’s total population and out of the adult population — those who are 18 years of age or older — 92.4% have been vaccinated at least once.
+Over two million Virginians have received a booster or third dose of the vaccine.COVERING COVID ACROSS VIRGINIA

 “As we celebrate Public Health week in Virginia, it’s important to not just recognize the commitment of our public health workers, but also to acknowledge that public health must be a community-wide focus.
 COVID-19 made that very clear and today’s vaccine achievement is the result of collaboration among public health and other healthcare workers, community groups, pastors, and many others.
 As we look forward to tackling other health and wellness challenges, those partnerships will be the driver of success,” said Secretary of Health and Human Resources John Littel.